Little cheer for Russian beer lovers as sanctions bite

 "Some pubs accumulated large stocks when it all started.
 But, as far as I know, there have been no new deliveries ordered and confirmed after Feb.
 24," said Alexander Skripkin, who manages two bars in Moscow.

-Many foreign companies have left Russia and shipping trade has plummeted, pressurising the economy and affecting the habits of Russians used to a lavish selection of foreign-made alcohol.
+Many foreign companies including leading Western brewer in the country Carlsberg CARLb.CO, Anheuser-Busch InBev ABI.BR and HeinekenHEIN.AS, have suspended sales in Russia and shipping trade has plummeted.

+That haspressured the economy and affected the habits of Russians used to a lavish selection of foreign-made alcohol.

 "The beer situation is very cheerless," said Anton, a 36-year-old IT expert who works for a state financial organisation in Moscow.